Hungary Porto Stamps: The Complete Collector's Guide

-Discover the fascinating world of Hungarian postal history through its unique 'Porto' stamps.
+Discover the fascinating world of Hungary postal history through its unique 'Porto' stamps.
 This guide is your gateway to understanding, identifying, and collecting these specialized overprints used to collect postage fees for over a century.

 Introduction: What Are Porto Overprints?

-Hungarian stamps bearing the overprints P, T, or PORTO are a fascinating and specialized area of philately.
+Hungary stamps bearing the overprints P, T, or PORTO are a fascinating and specialized area of philately.
 These are not regular postage stamps.
 They are "Porto Due" stamps, officially overprinted to convert regular stamps into instruments for collecting postage fees from the recipient.

 - P stands for "Portó" (Porto, postage due).